azbe/readlit/README.md

 # ReadLit

-ReadLit is a small GUI desktop application made in Qt with C++ for opening, reading and storing a small databases of all pdfs from a given list of folders.
+A C++ with Qt GUI desktop application for reading and storing information regarding PDF files given lcoal folders.

 ## Usage